-- (l) Foreign Portfolio Investor (FPI) as defined under Regulation 2(1)(h) of Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2014; - (m) Mutual Funds, - (n) Scientific and Industrial Research Organisations, - (o) Mutual fund schemes, as may be permitted by SEBI from time to time, - (p) Any other category of investors. - (q) Subject to the Regulations, the Sponsors, the Mutual Funds managed by them, their associates and the AMC may acquire units of the scheme.
+- (1) Foreign Portfolio Investor (FPI) as defined under Regulation 2(1)(h) of Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2014; - (m) Mutual Funds registered with SEBI; - (n) Scientific and Industrial Research Organisations; - (o) Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India/Reserve Bank of India; - (p) Other schemes of UTI Mutual Fund subject to the conditions and limits prescribed by SEBI Regulations. - (q) Such other individuals / institutions / body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations. - (r) Subject to the Regulations, the Sponsors, the Mutual Funds managed by them, their associates and the AMC may acquire units of the scheme.
 The AMC shall not be entitled to charge any fees on its investments in the scheme.